openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 On upgrade from version supporting `experimentalPropagateUserTags`, openshift components that consume the new field should merge `.status.platformStatus.aws` and `.spec.platformSpec.aws`.
 `.spec.platformSpec.aws` can be updated or changed which will override the values from status and a new `.status.platformStatus.aws` will be set.

+For installer configuration compatibility, configuration with `experimentalPropagateUserTags` should be supported.

 On downgrade:

 The status field may remain populated, components may or may not continue to tag newly created resources w/ the additional tags depending on whether or not a given component still has logic to respect the status tags, after the downgrade.

+`experimentalPropagateUserTags` field should be generated in installer configuration to support downgrade.

 ### Version Skew Strategy